 - Homologation courses to complement the EE bachelor orientation with CS competences and the CS bachelor orientation with EE competences to create a multi-disciplinary basis for the core programme;

-- Elective (sometimes called specialization) course to address certain aspects or applications in more detail;
+- Elective courses (specialization courses) to address certain aspects or applications in more detail;

 - Internship; at least 45 EC should be obtained before starting the internship

 - Final Project; maximum of 10 EC unfinished courses is allowed before starting the final project.